 - Caramel – you could make your own but you only need a couple of tablespoons, so I’ld pick some up at the grocery.

 - Milk or cream – Add as much or as little as you like depending on whether you want to pour it over or spread it.
 With this type of cinnamon roll it’s easier to pour than spread.

-How do you make cinnamon rolls in a muffin tin
+How do you make apple cinnamon rolls in a muffin tin

-Step 1: Prepare your dough in a stand mixer and place in a greased bowl in a warm place.
+Using a stand mixer, prepare the yeast dough and let it rise in a warm place.
 Try boiling water in a microwave and then place the bowl of dough in the warm microwave with the door closed, or place it in a warm oven that has been turned off.
-Let it rise until doubled, about 45 minutes.

-Step 2: Cook apples, raisins and brown sugar in a skillet with butter until apples are slightly soft but not mushy.
+Cook the apples, raisins and brown sugar in a skillet with butter until thenapples are slightly soft but not mushy.
 Let them cool before using.

-Step 3: Once the dough has risen, form it into a large rectangle and cover with softened butter.
-Sprinkle with cinnamon and sugar and add apple mixture and pecans.
+Once the dough has risen, form it into a large rectangle and cover it with softened butter.
+Sprinkle with cinnamon and sugar and add the apple mixture and pecans.

-Step 4: Cut the dough into 5 strips and carefully stack them on top of each other.
+Instead of rolling, you will cut the dough into 5 strips and stack them on top of each other.

-Step 6: If adding frosting, combine cream cheese and butter with a hand mixer and add powdered sugar and milk and beat until smooth.
+If adding frosting, combine the cream cheese and butter with a hand mixer and add powdered sugar and milk and beat until smooth.
 Add vanilla and caramel.